 - It may take 2-3 months before you get the full benefit of clozapine

 Summary of FDA Black Box Warnings

-To be safe, blood counts are checked every week for the first 6 months and every two weeks for the next 6 months.
+The clozapine Risk Evaluation and Mitigation Strategy (REMS) program has been recently updated.
+Your doctor will inform you whether these changes will affect your scheduled blood work.
+Blood counts are checked every week for the first 6 months and every two weeks for the next 6 months.
 After the first year of treatment, blood counts are checked monthly.
 The pharmacy must have a copy of your blood counts to be able to dispense the medication.

 Myocarditis (inflammation of heart muscle) and cardiomyopathy (enlarged heart) have rarely been reported.
-Symptoms of these heart problems include shortness of breath and chest pain.
-Contact your healthcare provider right away if this happens.
+This condition could be fatal.
+Symptoms of these heart problems include shortness of breath, racing heart, flu-like symptoms, or chest pain.
+Contact your healthcare provider right away if these symptoms occur.

 Dose-dependent seizures have been associated with clozapine (i.e. more likely with high doses or rapid dose increases).
 Clozapine should be used with caution in patients with a history of seizures, head injury or alcohol dependence.